-3. Background to the preparation of the consolidated financial statements content/EN/ALL/?uri=CELEX:32008R1126).
+3. Background to the preparation of the consolidated financial statements content/EN/ALL/ full=CELEX.32008R1126).

-The consolidated annual financial statements for the period from 1 January to 31 December 2019 were adopted by the Executive Board on 13 January 2020.
+The consolidated annual financial statements for the period from 1 January to 31 December 2020 were adopted by the Executive Board on 18 January 2020.

 In accordance with Regulation (EC) No 1606/2002 of 19 July 2002 on the application of international accounting standards, the ARGAN Group's consolidated financial statements are prepared in accordance with IFRS as adopted in the European Union.
-The standards are available on the European Commission website (https://eur-lex.europa.eu/legal-
+The standards are available on the European Commission website (https://eur-lex.europa.eu/legalcontent/EN/ALL/?uri=CELEX:32008R1126).